siler23/MultiArchDockerKubernetes/docs/0-ProxyPSA.md

 in the running container's environment as well as by inspecting the container.
 If you used build args the user will be able to see it by inspecting the container with `docker inspect` as well.
 So what do we do.
-Well, we can use multi-stage builds which I go over in [3-Best-Practice-go](3-Best-Practice-go.md) of this tutorial to accomplish the task since our final container will only have copies of the files built using the proxy in a previous container.
+Well, we can use multi-stage builds which I go over in [3-Best-Practice-go](3-Best-Practice-go.md) of this guide to accomplish the task since our final container will only have copies of the files built using the proxy in a previous container.
 To see how to actually do this look at [Accessing Private Repository](https://vsupalov.com/build-docker-image-clone-private-repo-ssh-key/).
 You can follow the steps outlined in the article for your proxy with username/password declaration for security.